junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 >
 > Obi-Wan's decision point, has to choose a side.
 He chooses them, is let go. start with only small help/subtle sign of slipping to their side, e.g. a few times when chasing around he actually already run into Anakin/could have arrested him but deliberately pretend as if missed. slow(/steep?) slip, every decision point actually all chooses Anakin, very clear starting to change side

 The voice snaps Obi-Wan out of his thought.
-A flashlight flares at the corner he's hiding, blinding him for a temporary second.
+A flashlight flares at the corner where he's hiding, blinding him for a temporary second.

-Obi-Wan has no option but to comes out of the high maintenance platform, being in the center of the light and people's gaze.
+Obi-Wan has no option but to come out of the tall, narrow maintenance platform, being in the center of the light and people's gaze.
 Now he knows full aware of the expression: "Like a deer in the spotlight."
-But he's not intimated by those people, he tells himself.
+But he's not intimidated by those people, he tells himself.
 Certainly not by this young man.

-The crowd is quiet, so is their leader.
+The crowd is quiet, and so is their leader.

 Obi-Wan approaches them carefully, just in case any sudden move from either side would turn this potentially, seemingly peaceful gathering into something far worse.